icanbwell/fhir-server/README.md

 4. REDIRECT_TO_LOGIN: whether to redirect a GET call from a web browser to the OAuth Provider login page

 ## Change Events
-The FHIR server can optionally send change events to a Kafka queue.
+The FHIR server can optionally send change events to a Kafka queue:
 [Change Events](changeEvents.md)